Tape is the Mark Twain of data storage: reports of its death are certainly exaggerated.

 Although it is hard to generalise across all businesses, storage consultancy ProStorage calculates that cloud storage is generally viable for organisations that store up to 50TB for the long term.
 Above that, scale economies favour tape.
 This reflects the upfront cost of tape storage hardware, as well as the ongoing cost for large volumes of data in the cloud.

 Another factor, and one which is as much about practicalities as cost, is the time it takes to move significant data volumes to the cloud.

 Data upload speeds over the public network remain a barrier.
 Smaller or newer businesses, or businesses that already use cloud-based applications, will find it easier to move backups or archives to the cloud.
-For businesses with substantial data volumes on-premises, phasing in cloud storage, or running it alongside nearline disk and tape, is more practical.
+For businesses with substantial data volumes on-premise, phasing in cloud storage, or running it alongside nearline disk and tape, is more practical.

-As IDC’s Dawson says, “We don’t say go cloud or go tape, it is more and/or, with technology being driven by the business.”
+As IDC’s Dawson says: “We don’t say go cloud or go tape, it is more and/or, with technology being driven by the business.”